 After World War II the character of the fires shifted.
 California’s rural fire issues mutated, unexpectedly and shockingly, into an urban fire problem.
 Californians pushed suburbs outward, scattered exurban enclaves into the countryside, and reoccupied old towns with urbanites, often retirees.

 The year 1961 makes a useful marker.
 On 23 July, the Harlow fire blasted through 43,000 acres in Mariposa County in the foothills of the Sierra Nevada, destroyed 90 structures, threatened several towns, and killed two people.
 The fire raced through 18,800 acres in just two hours.
-Four months later, wildfire driven by Santa Ana winds crashed through the exclusive Bel Air-Brentwood suburb in Los Angeles, burning 16,900 acres and 484 homes.
+Four months later, a wildfire driven by Santa Ana winds crashed through the exclusive Bel Air-Brentwood suburb in Los Angeles, burning 16,900 acres and 484 homes.

 The Harlow fire was a rural fire of a sort long known to California.
 The Bel Air-Brentwood fire, however, was an urban conflagration, a novelty in a nation that thought it had banished big urban fires.
 The country was losing its middle, rural landscapes, polarizing into either the wild or the urban.
 Fire followed that lead and found ways to intrude in places where they mingled.
 Some 57 years later that fusion incinerated Paradise.